GiuliaTeggi/web-performance-notes/README.md

 - **sending files**, how many and which files are requested: lage css/js bundles, large image files
     - **optimizations**: modularize js and css, take advantage of http2 multiplexing, async/defer js, defer non-critical css, optimize images to reduce file size and lazy-load images, compress all files using gzip and/or Brotli

+CDNs such as CloudFlare often include advanced caching, auto-compression of assets and optimization of images out of the box.

 ## Caching

 - **On the server**: esp vital for server-side rendered content (e.g. from a CMS), so server doesn't have to generate the same assets for every request.
 Subsequent requests are given a stored cached snapshot of the page instead of freshly rendered page.
 Whenever an asset changes page needs to be re-rendered, but caching still extremely worthwile.